 The AIP seeks to close the water investment gap and contribute towards Sustainable Development Goal (SDG) 6 targets on water and sanitation by addressing the following systemic challenges in the preparation and delivery of water investments:

-High level political and continental leadership of ongoing and new water investments is inadequate to address the water infrastructure gap to meet social-economic needs of the continent and falls short of the requirements to meet the 2025 Africa water vision and 2030 SDG 6 on water and sanitation.
+High-level political and continental leadership of ongoing and new water investments is inadequate to address the water investment gap to meet social-economic needs of the continent and falls short of the requirements to meet the 2025 Africa Water Vision and SDG6 on water and sanitation.

 There are inadequate mechanisms for tracking progress, setting benchmarks, identifying bottlenecks, and implementation of actions required to achieve SDG6 targets on water and sanitation; as well as for enhancing mutual accountability and transparency in financing and implementation of water investments.